-The first sign of melanoma is often a change in the size, shape, or color of an existing mole or the appearance of a new mole.
-Since the vast majority of primary melanomas are visible on the skin, there is a good chance of detecting the disease in its early stages before it has a chance to grow and spread.
+The first sign of melanoma is often a change in the size, shape, or color of an existing mole, or the appearance of a new mole.
+Since the vast majority of primary melanomas are visible on the skin, there is a good chance of detecting the disease in its early stages before it has had a chance to grow and spread.

 1. American Cancer Society 2015